 - Boredom/not being challenged (21%)

-Employers around the world face a "huge upskilling challenge" and a potential "workforce crisis consisting of an overall labor shortage plus a skills mismatch", according to Boston Consulting Group.
+According to Boston Consulting Group, employers worldwide face a "huge upskilling challenge" and a potential "workforce crisis consisting of an overall labour shortage plus a skills mismatch".
 The firm highlighted six steps businesses can take to meet this challenge and future-proof their workforce: